eliax1996/python-quickstart-repo/README.md

 2. The Healthcheck Consumer, a Kafka consumer, which consumes messages from the topic and stores them in one or more tables in a Postgres database

-## running the program locally
+## Running The Program Locally

-The ci/cd pipeline is configured to run the program in a docker container, which is built and pushed to the `eliax1996/python-quickstart-project` docker image.
+The CI pipeline is configured to run the program in a docker container.
-The image is updated with each new version that is detected by the CI.
+In each new version the docker image is built and pushed to the `eliax1996/python-quickstart-project` repository of the docker hub registry.
 The current version is tagged as `22-SNAPSHOT`.

 To run the program locally, follow these steps: